Nikoms/phpunit-fail-lover/README.md

 ### Temporary disable listener

-You can temporary disable the *log* or *replay* plugin by simply add argumentx to the `phpunit` command:
+You can temporary disable the *log* or *replay* plugin by simply add argument to the `phpunit` command:

 * To disable *log*, use `-d fail-lover=log-disabled`
 * To disable *replay*, use `-d fail-lover=replay-disabled`